malikadesokan/gcp-airflow-project/README.md

 - Incremental loading instead of full refreshes
 - Automatic schema detection
-- Data quality validation using Great Expectations
-- Cloud Composer deployment
-- CI/CD pipeline using GitHub Actions
-- Logging and monitoring with Cloud Logging
 - Email notifications for pipeline failures
 - Data transformation using dbt
-- Support for multiple file formats such as JSON and Parquet

 ---